 ChannelEngine has the option to ‘reprice’ your products on several marketplaces based on competitor prices.
-At this moment these reprice rules are only available for Amazon, Blokker and bol.com, but more will follow in the future (but the marketplace has to be able to share competition prices).
+At this moment these reprice rules are only available for Amazon, bol.com, and all Mirakl marketplaces (Blokker, VidaXL, fonQ, etc) but more will follow in the future (but the marketplace has to be able to share competition prices).
 When using the repricer, you can set variable price rules for your products that are based on the prices other vendors use – if those prices change, so will yours (depending on your settings).

 You will have 2 (or 3 in case of bol) options to 'target' your repricing on:

 - Target lowest competitor

 The repricer can be managed via the Channel details > Pricing > Reprice Rules.

 - A bol.com OpenAPI key (only for bol.com repricing).

 To use the repricer on your bol.com listings you need your own sales number and an OpenAPI key.
 Your sales number can be found under settings > account in your bol.com account.
 Find out here how to get an OpenAPI key.
 This key is required in order to get competitor prices.

 Please note: for each open API key, bol.com allows requesting price and competitor information up to 2000 unique products per hour.
 If you have tens of thousands of products in your listing, it will take quite a while before price updates are retrieved and products repriced (if applicable).
 To improve this, you can request multiple open API keys (it does require a different email address for every request).

 You can enter multiple open API keys in ChannelEngine by separating them with a comma.